Azure/azure-sdk-for-media-services-extensions/README.md

 var tokenProvider = new AzureAdTokenProvider(tokenCredentials);
 CloudMediaContext context = new CloudMediaContext(new Uri("%Your Rest API Endpoint Here%"), tokenProvider);

-StorageCredentials storageCredentials = new StorageCredentials("%storageAccountName%", "%storageAccountKey%");
+// Storage credentials of the Azure Media Service Storage account StorageCredentials storageCredentials = new StorageCredentials("%destStorageAccountName%", "%destStorageAccountKey%");

 // Get a reference to the source blob that will be copied in the new asset.
 CloudBlockBlob sourceBlob = null;